Game Day Eats: Teriyaki Chicken

 1. Combine the Liquid Aminos or Tamari sauce with coconut sugar, rice wine vinegar, garlic, ginger and red pepper flakes and stir until the sugar dissolves.
 Transfer to a resealable plastic bag and add the chicken.
 Seal the bag and marinate the chicken in the refrigerator, turning once, for 1 hour.
 The chicken can be marinated for up to 4 hours.

 2. Heat the broiler to high.
+Move oven rack close to the top of the oven.
 Arrange the chicken on a foil-lined broiler pan and broil until brown and crispy, about 8-10 mins.
 Flip the chicken and broil until almost cooked through, about 8 minutes more.

 3. Remove chicken from oven and sprinkle with sesame seeds.
 Cook until the seeds turn golden brown and the chicken is done, 1-2 minutes longer.